connordelacruz/vim_runtime/README.md

 ## Plugins Setup
-Plugins are set up as git submodules in the `bundle` directory.
+Plugins are set up as git submodules in the `bundle/` directory.
 To initialize submodules and download plugins from their respective repositories:

 ```
 git submodule update --init --recursive
 ```

+For organizational purposes, the plugins in `bundle/` are placed in `colors/`, `plugins/`, and `syntax/` so the root of `bundle/` doesn't get cluttered and it's a little clearer at a glance what each plugin does.

+Additional plugins can be included in the `local/` directory that aren't tracked by git.Like `bundle/`, they can be placed in subdirectories `colors/`, `plugins/`, and `syntax/`, but will still be included if you place them at the root of `local/`.

+*Note:* At runtime, pathogen infects `bundle/`, `local/`, and their `colors/`, `plugins/`, and `syntax/` subdirectories.
+This may add to its overhead.
+I personally haven't encountered any noticeable impact on performance, but felt it worth mentioning.
+I'm open to suggestions on a more efficient way of organizing things.

 ## Updating
 Running `update.sh` will pull the latest changes from the repository and update plugin submodules.